Fernando-A-Rocha/mta-add-models/.github/docs/custom_editor/README.md

 2. Make sure you've installed `newmodels` in your server properly (tutorial [here](/README.md#install)).

-3. Make sure you have installed the `newmodels` & `newmodels-engine` resources included which you can obtain from the [latest mta-add-models release](https://github.com/Fernando-A-Rocha/mta-add-models/releases/latest).
+3. Make sure you have installed the `newmodels` & `newmodels-engine` resources included which you can obtain from the [mta-add-models v2.2.0 release page](https://github.com/Fernando-A-Rocha/mta-add-models/releases/tag/v2.2.0).
     * Both of these are required for the New-Models Map Editor to work.
+    * Make sure you have the right compatible versions of both resources installed.

 4. Use **/refresh** command in your server to find the changes.